Kootenay Ice foiled by rookie goalie, lose 3-1 in Prince George - Cranbrook Daily Townsman

 Starting the game with competent play, the Ice unfortunately made the first mistake of the night.
 Just three minutes in, rookie Cole Muir delivered an errant pass in the defensive zone that was picked off by Pavel Azhgirei at the blue line.

-The Belarussian winger took advantage of the break, walked in and beat Duncan McGovern for his first ever WHL goal on his team’s first shot of the night
+The Belarussian winger took advantage of the break, walked in and beat Duncan McGovern for his first ever WHL goal on his team’s first shot of the night.

 While the Ice got more pucks to the net than the Cougars did in the early proceedings, a number of self-imposed giveaways created breakaways and odd man rushes that nearly cost Kootenay.